ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/welcome.md

 ## Computing Cluster

-Course will be conducted on our servers and compute cluster .
+Course will be conducted using the Bioinformatics Core's servers and compute cluster __tadpole.genomecenter.ucdavis.edu__
-tadpole.genomecenter.ucdavis.edu

 Everyone should get an account.
 https://computing.genomecenter.ucdavis.edu

-Request an account -> sponsor "Bioinformatics Core Workshop"

-If you already have an account on our systems, then please tell us your username.
+1. Request an account -> sponsor "Bioinformatics Core Workshop". **If you already have an account on our systems, then please tell us your username**.

-We will be using our workshop login node name tadpole: tadpole.genomecenter.ucdavis.edu
+  *  Fill in the remainder of the information, select any username you wish
+2. Confirm your email address in your email application
+3. I will need to approve your account.
+4. You will get an email to set your password
+5. Test your account, in terminal ssh yourusername@tadpole.genomecenter.ucdavis.edu
+  * Use the username you chose.

 Cluster usage will be under the slurm reservation  ‘workshop’